EUROPOL European Law Enforcement Agency Virus

-Log in to the account that is infected with Europol - Your computer has been LOCKED virus.
+Log in to the account infected with Europol - Your computer has been LOCKED virus.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.

-Some Europol virus variants encrypts files on user's computer.
+Some Europol virus variants encrypts files on users' computers.

-If you are dealing with such infection you can use some of the tools listed below to decrypt your files.
+If you are dealing with such an infection, use some of the tools listed below to decrypt your files.

 To regain control of your files (decrypt) try using these tools: